What is a service level agreement?

 Benefits of Implementing SLAs

-Implementing SLAs associated with IT service management allows youto do several things:
+Implementing SLA performance metrics associated with IT service management allows youto do several things:

 - You can compare real-time measurements against baselines and historical trends in order to detect underlying problems that need to be solved.